Ultimate Reader Success Story to Japan

 In Tokyo (Asakusa), we spent 5 nights at the Richmond Premier International Hotel.
 I booked via Agoda during a Thanksgiving sale.
 Five nights in a premier room for three adults, breakfast included, was discounted to $798.
 I used our Venture X and erased the charge; actual cost $0.

 The hotel was great; we loved the area and would stay there again.
-Our room was nicely sized by Tokyo standards, had an excellent breakfast buffet with both Japanese and Western offerings, and had an espresso machine in the lobby.
+Our room was nicely sized by Tokyo standards.
+The breakfast buffet had both Japanese and Western offerings, and there was an espresso machine in the lobby.

 View of Tokyo Sky Tower